-NRS 212.165 is the Nevada law which prohibits giving a phone or similar device to a prisoner.
+NRS 212.165 is the Nevada law that prohibits giving a phone or similar device to a prisoner.
 It is also illegal simply to bring a phone onto prison premises even if an inmate never uses it.
-The statute states:

 1. A person shall not, without lawful authorization, knowingly furnish, attempt to furnish, or aid or assist in furnishing or attempting to furnish to a prisoner confined in an institution or a facility of the Department of Corrections, or any other place where prisoners are authorized to be or are assigned by the Director of the Department, a portable telecommunications device.
 A person who violates this subsection is guilty of a category E felony and shall be punished as provided in NRS 193.130.